-- to set a General Fund budget requirement of £16.416M for 2010/11 (inclusive of special expenses) and note the indicative budget requirement figures of £15.893M for 2011/12 and £16.115M for 2012/13 - to set a Council Tax increase of 2.5% for 2010/11 (1.2% inclusive of special expense areas) - to approve the original base estimate for 2010/11 and indicative base estimates for 2011/12 and 2012/13 as detailed in the summary at Appendix A page 1;
+- a. set a General Fund budget requirement of £16.416M for 2010/11 (inclusive of special expenses) and note the indicative budget requirement figures of £15.893M for 2011/12 and £16.115M for 2012/13 - b. set a Council Tax increase of 2.5% for 2010/11 (1.2% inclusive of special expense areas) - c. approve the original base estimate for 2010/11 and indicative base estimates for 2011/12 and 2012/13 as detailed in the summary at Appendix A page 1;

-- d. to approve the Treasury Management Strategy provided at Appendix E; - e. to approve increases in Fees and Charges for 2010/11 (in accordance with the Council's Fees and Charges Strategy) as set out in Appendix D - f. to approve the Revenue and Capital Reserves statement contained at Appendix C - g. to continue the fundamental review of services where the projected income levels show a continued reduction to ensure the allocated resources are proportionally aligned. - h.
-To approve a revised funding allocation of £56K per annum in respect of the town centre partnerships - i.
-To approve a service review programme to ensure all services delivered are cost efficient, aligned to priorities and providing value for money to the taxpayer - j.
-To approve the growth in the base budgets in respect of the following: - o Choice based lettings set up costs - o Provision for additional benefits assessor - o Civilian parking enforcement set up costs - o Creation of priority action plans provision - o Efficiency initiatives provision - o Service initiatives provision - k.
-To set cash releasing efficiency targets for each service area at corporate level in order for the Council to achieve its overall efficiency target - l. to approve the use of the Housing and Planning Delivery Grant in respect of the works associated with the Local Development Framework - m. to receive and consider at the meeting, the analysis of the outcome of budget consultation - n. to approve the use of the priority themes and service improvement reserve to financially support the 'next steps' programme
+- d. approve the Treasury Management Strategy provided at Appendix E; - e. approve increases in Fees and Charges for 2010/11 (in accordance with the Council's Fees and Charges Strategy) as set out in Appendix D - f. approve the Revenue and Capital Reserves statement contained at Appendix C - g. continue the fundamental review of services where the projected income levels show a continued reduction to ensure the allocated resources are proportionally aligned. - h. approve a revised funding allocation of £56K per annum in respect of the town centre partnerships - i. approve a service review programme to ensure all services delivered are cost efficient, aligned to priorities and providing value for money to the taxpayer - j. approve the growth in the base budgets in respect of the following: - o Choice based lettings set up costs - o Provision for additional benefits assessor - o Civilian parking enforcement set up costs - o Creation of priority action plans provision - o Efficiency initiatives provision - o Service initiatives provision - k. set cash releasing efficiency targets for each service area at corporate level in order for the Council to achieve its overall efficiency target - l. approve the use of the Housing and Planning Delivery Grant in respect of the works associated with the Local Development Framework - m. approve the priority theme action plans as detailed at Appendix G - n. approve the use of the priority themes and service improvement reserve to financially support the 'next steps' programme